piskvorky/gensim/docs/_sources/dist_lsi.txt

 And that's it!
 The cluster is set up and running, ready to accept jobs.
 To remove a worker later on, simply terminate its `lsi_worker` process.
-To add another worker, run another `lsi_worker` (this will not affect a computation that is already running).
-If you terminate `lsi_dispatcher`, you won't be able to run computations until you run it again (surviving workers can be re-used though).
+To add another worker, run another `lsi_worker` (this will not affect a computation that is already running, the additions/deletions are not dynamic).
+If you terminate `lsi_dispatcher`, you won't be able to run computations until you run it again (surviving worker processes can be re-used though).

 Running LSA